Introduction

 1. Install Julia

-Download and install the current stable release from the Julia website.
-For most platforms julia is provided as a precompiled binary and do not require any installation procedure.
+is provided as a precompiled binary and does not require any installation procedure.
 However, you need to specify the path to julia or create a symbolic link to the executable that is in your systempath.

-2. Install the NQCRegistry
+2. OPTIONAL - Install the NQCRegistry

 pkg> registry add "https://github.com/NQCD/NQCRegistry"

 If this is the first time you're using Julia there's a chance that the General registry will not have been installed.
-Run pkg> registry status to view the installed registries.
-If General is not present, run pkg> registry add General before proceeding to the next step.
+Run pkg> registry status

 3. Install the package

-Now that the registry has been added, the package can be installed in the same way as any other registered Julia package:
+The package can be installed in the same way as any other registered Julia package:

 pkg> add NQCDynamics